subhadig/subhadig.github.io/_posts/2020-05-14-getting-started-with-kubernetes-using-minikube-deploying-an-application.md

 In the previous section, I deployed our *Simple Web service* which is running inside *Pods*.
 But *Pods* are mortal, they are not static, they are automatically created and destroyed by *Kubernetes*.
-Because of this, the *Pods* IP addresses can not be relied upon if I need to access them from outside or from another *Pod*.
-So I will need a level of abstraction that will talk to the *Pods* on behalf of my and will be static in nature.
+Because of this, the *Pod* IP addresses can not be relied upon if I need to access them from outside or from another *Pod*.
+So I will need a level of abstraction that will talk to the *Pods* on behalf of me and will be static in nature.
 [Services](https://kubernetes.io/docs/concepts/services-networking/service/)
 are that abstraction.